anira-project/anira/docs/sphinx/usage.rst

        the real-time thread, with the pipeline's one *stage* as custom pre- and post-processing (section 2).
 The 3.x handler is the C handler of section 3.2; the 2.x :cpp:class:`anira::InferenceHandler` of sections 3 to 5 still takes the 2.x configuration classes in this pre-release.
+2.x code that is not ported yet compiles against ``anira/compat/v2.hpp`` and runs on the C handler (:ref:`migration-compat`).

 1. Configuration
 ----------------------------------------